Tribb/3x-youtube-jb-launchers-/README.md

 itsPLK for the Autoloader

-ABC for Lapse kernek exploit
+ABC for Lapse kernel exploit

 if I missed anyone please raise n issue